maxludden/supergene-v2/books/book06/md/chapter-2156.md

 Han Sen was interested in a Breakskies geno art.
 He started reading over it, and he was able to determine that it was a fairly violent technique.
 It employed an impact upon a gene’s substance to create an explosion.
 Every hit was able to create an explosion that was stronger than the initial impact.

 From what he could tell, though, the geno art was way too dangerous.
 The explosions would harm everyone, even the user, so you could blow yourself up if you weren’t careful.
-That was too f*cking cruel.
+That was too fucking cruel.